Fenced Yard Requirements

 We hope this clears up any questions that may arise regarding our fenced in yard requirements.
 We wish you the best of luck in your search for your new furry family member, whether you adopt them from us, or from another rescue or shelter 🙂

 We know there there are some pretty strong and/or negative opinions regarding our fenced yard requirements.
 While it disheartens us to hear such negativity, this is our – Peppermint Pig Animal Rescue’s – policy, and if you do not agree, we respect your opinion and encourage you to rescue from a shelter, or seek other rescues to adopt your next furry family member from who do not have this requirement.
-There are many animals in need all over the US where you have the opportunity to save a life regardless of whether or not your yard is fenced.
+There are thousands of animals in need all over the US where you have the opportunity to save a life regardless of whether or not your yard is fenced.

 We would like to be clear that our policies and procedures are always put in place with our rescue dogs as our first, and foremost, priority.
-Based on over 13 years of successful, and failed adoptions, working closely with shelters, trainers, and the public, we have gained some very good experience in determining what the dogs we rescue need.
+Based on 14 years of successful, and failed adoptions, working closely with shelters, trainers, and the public, we have gained some very good experience in determining what the dogs we rescue need.

 The work we do at PPAR has been well thought out and developed through trial and error, sweat and tears, and reflection and growth as a group.
 While we believe in respectful disagreement, we do not apologize for our guidelines, protocols, and procedures.
 Peppermint Pig Animal Rescue is rooted in our mission to make a difference for the animals, save lives, and build happy loving homes with a rescue pet in them.
 Everything we do is based on our mission and we can solidly stand behind that.